 3. Learn a few simple car maintenance skills

-You don’t have to be a car expert to get behind the wheel, but learning how to do a several simple car maintenance tasks will be very useful if you get caught out by problems on a long trip.
+You don’t have to be a car expert to get behind the wheel, but learning how to do several simple car maintenance tasks will be very useful if you get caught out by problems on a long trip.

 - you should learn how to check tire pressure